medic/medic-docs/configuration/purging.md

  - Any **rules** you have written that presume that the document exists may break.
 For example, if the document completes a task, purging it will reopen that task, unless you *also* purge the document that created the task in the first place (while making sure that purging _that_ report doesn't break more things!)
  - Similarly **targets** won't be able to use the report to generate values, so counts may go down or become inaccurate
  - Additionally, the **contact summary** will also lose out on being able to use that report
+ - Chanes to the app settings will trigger a purge to run when the user gets the update message.

 More subtly, you may also confuse your users!